JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Introduction

 \item \textbf{Spatial basis function regression:} Instead of relying on pre-specified spatial covariance kernels, JASPER employs a spatial basis function regression framework, allowing for flexible modeling of diverse spatial patterns without the constraints of Gaussian process-based approaches.

-\item \textbf{Modeling of expression counts:} JASPER models gene expression counts using a negative binomial distribution, avoiding the need for pre-normalization.
-Compared to Poisson-based models, the negative binomial formulation better accounts for overdispersion and zero inflation, both common in SRT data. \end{itemize} Although our proposed methodology is adaptable to data from diverse SRT platforms as we demonstrate in this article, we were motivated by a recently published human breast cancer dataset~\citep{iimpact} obtained using the 10X Visium platform.
+\item \textbf{Modeling of expression counts:} JASPER models gene expression counts using a negative-binomial distribution, avoiding the need for pre-normalization.
+Compared to Poisson-based models, the negative binomial formulation better accounts for overdispersion and zero inflation, both common in SRT data. \end{itemize} Although JASPER is adaptable to data from diverse SRT platforms as we demonstrate in this article, we were motivated by a recently published human breast cancer dataset~\citep{iimpact} obtained using the 10X Visium platform.
 In Section \ref{section:data-description}, we highlight the key features of JASPER within the context of this dataset, with a special focus on its complex tissue structures and the spatial heterogeneity of gene expression patterns.
 We illustrate how these challenges reduce the effectiveness of existing methods and showcase how our methodological innovations make JASPER a more robust and biologically meaningful alternative compared to the state-of-the-art competing approaches.
-Extensive simulations in Section \ref{section:simulations} further validate our claims, showing that JASPER consistently identifies spatially varying genes (SVGs) with greater precision than competing methods.
+Extensive simulations in Section \ref{section:simulations} further validate our claims, showing that JASPER consistently identifies SVGs with greater precision than competing methods.

 Section \ref{section:methods} formally introduces the JASPER model and outlines a partially collapsed, data-augmented Gibbs sampler for Bayesian inference.
 Section \ref{section:simulations} validates JASPER through simulation studies.
 In Section \ref{section:real-data}, we present the results of applying our method alongside two state-of-the-art alternatives on the human breast cancer dataset, highlighting key biologically significant insights uniquely recovered by JASPER.
 To demonstrate the versatility of our approach, we apply it to two additional datasets obtained from different SRT platforms than the motivating breast cancer dataset.
 Finally, we conclude with a discussion of the key insights provided by our model and propose several potential directions for future research in Section \ref{section:discussion}.